 Fans And The Infield Fly

 The infield fly rule sparks unique reactions from baseball fans.
-This rule, often misunderstood, leads to cheers and jeers across the stadium.
-When it comes into play, it can shift the momentum of the game.
-Fans witness fielders intentionally dropping the ball to turn double plays.
-The infield fly rule steps in to protect the offensive team from this tactic.
+Often, misunderstood rule leads to cheers and jeers across the stadium.
+When it comes into play, it can shift the game’s momentum.
+Fans witness fielders intentionally dropping the ball to turn double plays—the infield fly rule steps in to protect the offensive team from this tactic.
 Let’s explore how this rule stirs up emotions among fans and why it’s crucial for every baseball enthusiast to understand it.

 Fan Reactions To Infield Fly Calls